reallymoving/kentico-dynamic-routing-wildcards/README.md

 You should now be able to just add url wildcards in your Kentico admin.
 **NOTE:** Remember to always start a new wildcard with /{urlslug}/

-### Reporting Issues
+### Reporting Issues, Contributions and Licence
 Please submit any issues to the issues list on this repository.
 We will try to look at these as soon as we can.
-If there are any questions on how to use this you can email taylor@reallymoving.com
+If there are any questions on how to use this you can email taylor@reallymoving.com.

+If you wish to contribute please fork this repo make a change and proceed to create a PR we will review changes as quick as possible

+Feel free to use and modify the code provided here

 ### Compatibility
 This extensions supports Kentico 12.0.29 for MVC and will also require the installation of Kentico.DynamicRouting.MVC before use.